Fangv1/Functional_haplotype_GWAS/sample/README.md

 ### 1.  genotypic data (sample_genodata.txt)

-Genotypic data is file with n+1 (31 in this case) rows and m+1 (1001) columns, in which n is the number of individuals and m is the number of markers.
+Genotypic data is file with n+1  rows and m+1 columns, in which n is the number of individuals and m is the number of markers.
 the first column is the name of individuals and the first row is the names of markers.
 the genotypic value for each marker should be 0, 1 and 2 (0 for the reference allele, 2 for alternative allele and 1 for heterozygote).
+*NOTE:* in this sample dataset, n is 30 and m is 1000.

 ### 2.  marker information (sample_genodata_info.txt)